 For more writing tips, follow our guide to write a motion graphic script.
 And make sure to get script approval from any relevant stakeholders before you head into design.
 (Trust us: There’s nothing more irritating than having to go back to square one once you’re already in the storyboard phase.)

 Phase 2: Storyboard while you brainstorm the visual treatment.

 Once you have your script, you can start to visualize it during the storyboard phase.
 This is when you bring together the script and visuals and start to see the final product take shape.

 Start your storyboarding sessions with a brainstorm with members from your design and production team.
 For us, that includes our core video team: producers, art directors, designers, and animators.
 (You may also include your creative director.)

 If you need a little visual inspiration, here are 100 awesome motion graphic examples to geek out on.

 As with any visual project you create, style and color communicate just as much as the story itself.
 Even when you’re working with your own brand guidelines, simple design choices can greatly impact the experience.

 Once you have an idea of the storyboard with sketches, you can begin translating your storyboards into actual designs.
 Note: Everything at this stage is used in the final animation stages, so take time to get the details right.
-It also helps if the person who sketched the storyboards also handles the design.

 During this stage, write out your visual notes and have your production team (and any other stakeholders) review them before passing them along to the animation team for use in the final cut.

-Step 4: Animate the Final Designs
+Phase 4: Animate the final designs.

 The animation phase is when everything comes together.
 If you’ve done your job and gotten sign-off on each stage, by the time you start animating, everyone should have a really good idea of what’s to come.